rseichter/tor-ansible/README.md

 ## Ansible playbook for maintaining [Tor](https://www.torproject.org/) nodes

 This [Ansible](https://www.ansible.com) playbook and supporting shell scripts are designed to generate `torrc` configuration files from a set of separate text files and then conveniently distribute the config data to a set of Tor nodes.
-Config data for each node resides in a `conf/tornode_name` or `conf.local/tornode_name` subdirectory, with tornode_name matching the Ansible ansible_hostname.
+Config data for each node resides in a `conf/tornode_name` or `conf.local/tornode_name` subdirectory, with tornode_name matching Ansible's ansible_hostname variable (host name without domain).
 Sample config files for both a Tor relay and a Tor exit are included.
 All subdirectories will be processed automatically.
-All found `*.in` files can be combined to a node-specific torrc file by using
+All found `*.in` files can be combined to a node-specific torrc file in the `generated` directory by using
 ```
 $ make gen
 ```